yuvii-b/sach-patr/README.md

 ##  Team

-This project was developed as part of the Smart India Hackathon 2024.
+This project was developed as part of the Smart India Hackathon 2025.

-##  License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ##  Support